 The faculty of the School of Medicine has the responsibility for recommending students for promotion and graduation.
-This responsibility is administered through the Student Promotions and Professional Conduct Committee (formerly the Grading and Promotions Committee) that represents the faculty at large.
-The Student Promotions and Professional Conduct Committee is appointed by the Executive Committee of the Faculty Council and is charged with the responsibility to review and evaluate the academic and behavioral progress of each medical student enrolled at TTUHSC School of Medicine.
+This responsibility is administered through the Student Promotions and Professional Conduct Committee (SPPCC) that represents the faculty at large.
+The members of the SPPCC are appointed by the Executive Committee of the Faculty Council and are charged with the responsibility to review and evaluate the academic and behavioral progress of each medical student enrolled at TTUHSC School of Medicine.
 The SPPCC determines the conditions for promotion, reinstatement, or dismissal for each student in accordance with the published policies and procedures.
 Every attempt will be made to apply principles of fairness and due process when considering actions of the faculty or administration related to student performance.
-In general, students who receive a final grade of Fail will meet the Student Promotions and Professional Conduct Committee to discuss their academic performance and possible actions by the committee.
+In general, students who receive a final grade of Fail will meet the SPPCC to discuss their academic performance and possible actions by the Committee.
 Possible actions include remediation, repetition of an academic year, or dismissal.